ar-nelson/jaspr/jaspr/iterators.jaspr.md

+> This file is incomplete, and is currently unused.

 ## Channel Operations

 Jaspr defines higher-order functions over channels that correspond almost one-to-one with the higher-order functions over arrays defined in [Array Operations](arrays.jaspr.md).
 In general, for each array operation `x`, the corresponding channel operation is named `x!`.